mainmatter/mainmatter.com/src/posts/2018-11-27-open-source-maintenance.md

 ---
-title: 'Open Source Maintenance'
+title: "Open Source Maintenance"
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek introduces best practices for simplifying and speeding up his work on open-source and other projects.'
+  "Tobias Bieniek introduces best practices for simplifying and speeding up his work on open-source and other projects."
-topic: misc
+tags: misc
 ---

 People often ask us how we can handle maintaining a large number of open-source